DominicOram/mx-bluesky-fork/docs/developer/general/how-to/create-a-release.rst

 6. You should now manually go through each line on the release notes and read it from the perspective of a beamline scientist.
 It should be clear from each what the change means to the beamline and should have links to easily find further info.
 7. Publish the release

+NOTE FOR USING THE MX-BLUESKY-BLUEAPI IMAGE: If using this image with BlueAPI's helmchart for deployment, the version of dodal which is installed will be the version which is pinned in the BlueAPI, rather than what's in mx-bluesky's pyproject.toml.
+Before releasing, you should pin BlueAPI to a version which uses a dodal version which is compatible with itself AND mx-bluesky.
+The deployment will fail if BlueAPI has no version which works with the desired dodal version

 ------------------------
 Deciding release numbers
 ------------------------